 Trump pointed to a 2004 article in Esquire for validation.
 Had Lauer been present in the moment, he would have perked up at the date of that article, which Trump cited.
 The interview took place more than a year after the invasion, and after much public opinion had shifted against the war.
 It did nothing to prove Trump's assertion.

 Clinton has been all but silent about the debates and about Holt in particular.
-Her aides, however, have ramped up pressure for moderators to scrutinize the truth of the two candidates' statements — knowing Trump's penchant for saying things that aren't simply offensive, but untrue.
+Her aides, however, have ramped up pressure for moderators to scrutinize the truth of the two candidates' statements — knowing Trump's penchant for saying things that are not simply offensive but untrue.

 Not calling out false statements would give Trump an "unfair advantage," Clinton's communications director, Jennifer Palmieri, told reporters in a conference call on Friday.